 - Let them watch a movie they know in the new language; knowing the plot leaves them free to concentrate on the dialogue.

-Moving your family to a new country with a different native language will be fascinating and challenging for the adults and children, alike.
-Adapting to a new home with different cultures, customs, laws and languages comes with multiple hurdles, but being committed to learning the language and culture will pay off and make your time abroad more enjoyable.
+Moving your family to a new country with a different native language will be fascinating and challenging for adults and children, alike.
+Adapting to a new home with different cultures, customs, laws and languages come with multiple hurdles, but being committed to learning the language and culture will pay off and make your time abroad more enjoyable.

 For children, growing up in a new environment and learning a new language may be beneficial to their creative and professional success later in life.
 It will also give them a deeper appreciation of the world around them.